sashadev-sky/Model-GUI/README.md

 <hr>

 * **Docstring**
+  <blockquote>A docstring is a string literal that occurs as the first
+   statement in a module, function, class, or method definition.
+Such a
+    docstring becomes the <code>__doc__</code> special attribute of that object .</blockquote>

   * Python has the built-in function `help()` that prints out the objects docstring to the console.
     * How is this output generated?